Climate change policy of California

-Legislation Overview
+Legislation overview

 See California Climate Executive Orders for a detailed outline of executive orders signed by California governors that focus on climate change.

-California is one of the US’ leaders in enacting climate change policy.
+California lawmakers are among leaders in the U.S. in enacting climate change policy.
 Starting in the early 2000s, several executive orders focused on climate change were signed by California governors.
-The California State Legislature has passed numerous bills to enact the changes and regulations that were necessary to meet the goals outlined in those executive orders.
+The California State Legislature has passed numerous bills to enact the changes and regulations that were necessary to meet the goals outlined in executive orders.
 These policies address issues in emissions measurement, transportation, waste, and energy in California.